TRANSGENDER BREAST AUGMENTATION HOUSTON

 Transgender breast augmentation is a surgical procedure that involves enhancing the size and shape of the breasts in individuals who identify as transgender.
 The dual plane technique is one of the commonly used approaches for this procedure.
 Here is some information about transgender breast augmentation using the dual plane technique:

 1. Dual Plane Technique: The dual plane technique is a surgical method that involves placing the breast implant partially under the pectoralis major muscle (submuscular) and partially under the breast tissue (subglandular).
 This technique allows for better coverage of the upper pole of the implant while maintaining a natural appearance.
+This is the best option for transgender breast enlargement or augmentation since it produces a feminine natural-looking breast.

 2. Customized Approach: Each individual's anatomy and desired outcome may vary, so the dual plane technique can be customized to meet specific needs.
 The surgeon will assess the patient's chest wall, breast tissue, and skin elasticity to determine the appropriate placement of the implant.